actionhero/ah-next-plugin/README.md

 };
 ```

+Learn more about the next.js app options here https://nextjs.org/docs/advanced-features/custom-server.

 That's it!
 Now if you visit the root URL of your Actionhero project, you will see Next rendering the contents of `pages/index.ts`!

 ## Deployment